 The use of respirators in laboratories is strongly discouraged.
 The use of respirators is only allowed where engineering controls are not feasible or where they are being installed.
 Any individual that uses a respirator as part of their work at the University must be enrolled in the respirator program.
 Before using a respirator for the first time or for a new activity, employees must complete a medical questionnaire and be approved by a physician, attend an EHS respiratory training session, and be fit-tested.
 Fit-testing must be repeated at least annually.
 Please contact EHS at (410) 706-7055 for a copy of the University Respiratory Protection Program.
-It also can be found here (https://www.umaryland.edu/ehs/occupational-safety/policy-on-the-use-of-respirators/).
+It also can be found here.